lisds/logistic_regression_exercise/README.md

 # Logistic regression exercise task

-**Do not fork this repository!**.
-It is for illustrative purposes only.
+**Do not fork this repository!** It is for illustrative purposes only.

 This is an example repo for the logistic regression exercise task.